-Hedging Activity
+Cherokee Basin Hedging Activity

-In connection with the EnergyQuest Acquisition, we expect to enter into and have entered into hedging transactions with unaffiliated third parties with respect to natural gas prices to achieve more predictable cash flows and to reduce our exposure to short-term fluctuations in natural gas prices.
-Please read "EnergyQuest Acquisition-Hedging Activity" beginning on page 49 for more information on our hedging activity with respect to the EnergyQuest assets.
+In connection with the EnergyQuest Acquisition, the Amvest Acquisition and the Newfield Acquisition (collectively, the "Cherokee Basin Acquisitions"), we expect to enter into and have entered into hedging transactions with unaffiliated third parties with respect to natural gas prices to achieve more predictable cash flows and to reduce our exposure to short-term fluctuations in natural gas prices.
+Please read "Cherokee Basin Acquisitions-Hedging Activity" beginning on page 51 for more information on our hedging activity with respect to the assets acquired in the Cherokee Basin Acquisitions.